004-rohit/learn/HTML/Learn-html/R html.md

 <p align="right">(<a href="#top">˄</a>)</p>

 ## HTML href attribute
   - This attribute is used to specify a link to any address.
-This attribute is used along with the **< a>** tag.
-The link put inside the href attribute gets linked to the text displayed inside the **< a>** tag.
+This attribute is used along with the `< a>` tag.
+The link put inside the href attribute gets linked to the text displayed inside the `< a>` tag.
 On clicking on the text we will be redirected to the link.
-By default, the link gets opened in the same tag but by using the target attribute and setting its value to “_blank”, we will be redirected to another tab or another window based on the browser’s configuration.
+By default, the link gets opened in the same tag but by using the target attribute and setting its value to `“_blank” `, we will be redirected to another tab or another window based on the browser’s configuration.
   - **Example**
 ```html
 <html>